 How I Made $40K My First Year of Blogging– Chelsea documented her entire first year of blogging which includes all of the things she did to continually grow her blog.
 There is a ton of useful information and it is extremely impressive to see how fast she became successful.

 Canon EOS Rebel T3i 18MP – I bought this camera a few months before I started my blog and I love it.
-It’s user friendly and takes beautiful pictures!
+It’s user friendly and takes beautiful pictures.
+I have since upgraded to the Canon 6D which is a full frame camera that has a more professional feel to it.

 Canon EF 50mm f/1.8 Lens– This lens is perfect for those who are just starting out.
-You can’t beat the quality for the cost!
-I’m hoping to upgrade soon but as of now this is the only lens I use to shoot recipes with.
+You can’t beat the quality for the cost.
+I use it mainly for overhead shots.
+The next lens up is the 50mm/1.4 (which I upgraded to a few years ago) and it does produce better quality, if you are willing to spend the extra money.

 Manfrotto MK294A3-AoRC2 294 Aluminum Tripod Kit– Not everyone uses a tripod but I think it makes a huge difference in the clarity of your photography.
 This one is a little expensive but the features make it so nice to work with.
 The only thing it doesn’t have is an extension for overhead shots but other than that, it’s awesome!